kazzle101/GoProVideoCombine/README.md

                         output dir/filename.mp4
-  -p, --srcpath         save the output file to the same location as the source directory -m, --logmetadata     save the metadata as a readable json file --delete              delete source files after combining
+  -p, --srcpath         save the output file to the same location as the source directory -m, --logmetadata     save the metadata as a readable json file --delete              delete the original GoPro source files after combining

 As well as the output.mp4, the files list, a log file and opionally one json file is saved with the name of the output file but with a different extention: .txt, .log and .json.
 Pre-existing files on the output